jjaine/radiosity/README.md

 # radiosity

+## Matlab
-Matlab code for solving the radiosity equation for lighting in computer graphics virtual spaces.
+Matlab code for solving the radiosity equation for lighting in computer graphics virtual spaces (folder `matlab`).

 The code is related to the examples I show in the YouTube video https://youtu.be/krIVZvzlxUQ Note that the video language is Finnish but that it has English subtitles.